improve-ai/python-ranker/README.md

  - path to desired model
  - JSON string with input data encapsulated with '' -> '<json string>'
  - JSON string with context encapsulated with '' -> '<json string>'
- - JSON string with model metadata encapsulated with '' -> '<json string>'

 In order to use prepared ImproveModel CLI:
  - make sure to change directory to python-sdk folder